ecarrilloq/callcenter-test/README.md

-# callcenter-test
+# Callcenter-test
-Ejercicio de Java, para aspirar al cargo de desarrollador senior en almundo.com
+Java application test for senior back end developer on almundo.com

+## Goal
+This application try to simulate a call dispatcher on a call center